arangodb/arangodb/Documentation/DocuBlocks/Rest/Replication/put_api_replication_make_follower.md

 @startDocuBlock put_api_replication_make_follower
 @brief Changes role to follower

-@RESTHEADER{PUT /_api/replication/make-follower, Turn the server into a follower of another, handleCommandMakeFollower}
+@RESTHEADER{PUT /_api/replication/make-follower, Turn the server into a follower of another, makeReplicationFollower}

 @RESTBODYPARAM{endpoint,string,required,string}
 the leader endpoint to connect to (e.g. "tcp://192.168.173.13:8529").